pydantic/pydantic/docs/index.md

 ## Rationale

 So *pydantic* uses some cool new language features, but why should I actually go and use it?

 **plays nicely with your IDE/linter/brain**
 : There's no new schema definition micro-language to learn.
 If you know how to use python type hints, you know how to use *pydantic*.
-  *pydantic* data structures are just instances of classes you define, so auto-completion, linting, [mypy](usage/mypy.md), IDEs (especially [PyCharm](pycharm_plugin.md)), and your intuition should all work properly with your validated data.
+Data structures are just instances of classes you define with type annotations, so auto-completion, linting, [mypy](usage/mypy.md), IDEs (especially [PyCharm](pycharm_plugin.md)), and your intuition should all work properly with your validated data.

 **dual use**
 : *pydantic's* [BaseSettings](usage/settings.md) class allows *pydantic* to be used in both a "validate this request